 Abstract

 PKMζ is a persistently active PKC isoform proposed to maintain late-LTP and long-term memory.
 But late-LTP and memory are maintained without PKMζ in PKMζ-null mice.
 Two hypotheses can account for these findings.
 First, PKMζ is unimportant for LTP or memory.
 Second, PKMζ is essential for late-LTP and long-term memory in wild-type mice, and PKMζ-null mice recruit compensatory mechanisms.
-We found that whereas PKMζ persistently increases in LTP maintenance in wild-type mice, PKCι/λ, a gene-product closely related to PKMζ, persistently increases in LTP maintenance in PKMζ-null mice.
-Using a pharmacogenetic approach, we found PKMζ-antisense in hippocampus blocks late-LTP and spatial long-term memory in wild-type mice, but not in PKMζ-null mice without the target mRNA.
+We find that whereas PKMζ persistently increases in LTP maintenance in wild-type mice, PKCι/λ, a gene-product closely related to PKMζ, persistently increases in LTP maintenance in PKMζ-null mice.
+Using a pharmacogenetic approach, we find PKMζ-antisense in hippocampus blocks late-LTP and spatial long-term memory in wild-type mice, but not in PKMζ-null mice without the target mRNA.
 Conversely, a PKCι/λ-antagonist disrupts late-LTP and spatial memory in PKMζ-null mice but not in wild-type mice.
 Thus, whereas PKMζ is essential for wild-type LTP and long-term memory, persistent PKCι/λ activation compensates for PKMζ loss in PKMζ-null mice.

 eLife digest

-How are long-term memories stored in the on the strengthening of connections between neurons.
+How are long-term memories stored in the brain?
+The formation of memories is believed to depend on the strengthening of connections between neurons.
 During learning, neurons produce an enzyme called PKMzeta (or PKMζ), which is thought to be responsible for maintaining the newly strengthened connections.
 Inhibitors of PKMzeta, such as a drug called ZIP, disrupt long-term memories.
 This suggests that the brain may be like a computer hard disc in that its stored information — its memories — could be erased.

 However, recent experiments on genetically engineered mice have thrown the role of PKMzeta into question.
-Knockout micethat lack the gene for PKMzeta can still strengthen connections between neurons and can still learn and remember.
+Knockout makethat lack the gene for PKMzeta can still strengthen connections between neurons and can still learn and remember.
 Moreover, ZIP still works to reverse the strengthening and to erase long-term memories.
 This indicates that ZIP can act on something other than the PKMzeta enzyme.
 These results have led many neuroscientists to doubt that PKMzeta has anything to do with memory.

 Yet there are two possible explanations for the normal memory in PKMzeta knockout mice.
 First, PKMzeta is not required for memory, so getting rid of it resolution has no effect.
 Second, PKMzeta is essential for long-term memory in normal mice.
 However, knockout mice recruit a back-up mechanism for long-term memory storage, which is also sensitive to the effects of ZIP.